-final installment of an article written by George Frank Andrews of Spartanburg, who spent the first sixteen years of his life in Fairfield County.)
+(Editor's note: This is the final installment of an article written by George Frank Andrews of Spartanburg, who spent the first sixteen years of his life in Fairfield County.)
 This nostalgia would not be complete without some men-tion of the ferry across the Broad River at Dawkins.
 This was the only route from Fairfield to Newberry Coun-ties at that time.
-The ferry was a flat bottom barge type of boat, large enough to accommadate two wagons and mules.
-It was powered by the rise of cables and a winch with a crank which was turned by hand.
+The ferry was a flat bottom barge type of boat, large enough to ac-commadate two wagons and mules.
+It was powered by the use of cables and a winch with a crank which was turnæd by hand.
 My uncle, Will DeHihns, was a cotton farmer and he also ran the ferry.
-I am thinking of times he would let us kids go with Him as he carried passengers and vehicles across the river.
+I am thinking of times the would let us kids go with him as he carried passengers and vehicles across the river.
 That was a real thrill.
-For a kid who had not traveled very far from home, when we Handed on the other side of The river it was like tales we had heard of landing in a foreign land.
+For a kid who had not traveled very far from home, when we landed on the other side of The river it was like tales we that heard of landing in a foreign land.